1, Money issues,

 No wonder after you’re married, you discover that you have been lied to.
 Could it be that you did not ask the right questions?

 Men do not talk much as we all know; men are so very different from women (thank God!).
 A man may not offer to tell you some personal information that a woman would consider relevant.
 Therefore, what is relevant to a woman is not necessarily so to a man.

 Asking the right questions will eliminate some of the confusion that will surely arise later after the wedlock.

 In this part, let us talk about Money, Money, and Money!

 Salary – How much do you earn?
-It sound so simple, yet do you know that some people do not know how much their spouse earns.
+It sounds so simple, yet you won’t believe that some women do not know how much their spouse earns?
 The main salary before overtime, do not estimate for income that is not guaranteed.

 Savings – How crucial is savings to you?
 As one who loves to save, you really need to find out if you are marrying a spender or a saver.
-Just because he is a spender, that is not a ground not to marry him.
+Just in case, he’s a spender, that is not a ground not to marry him.
 Know whom you are marrying, that is the whole point.

-Fico score -Find out what the fico score is now.
+FICO score: Find out what the FICO score is now.
 If you do not ask now, you will pay the price later.
 Why not at least know what price you are willing to pay.
-If you do not know, what a Fico score is then maybe you are not ready to get married.
+If you do not know, what a FICO score is (USA), maybe you are not ready to get married just yet.

 Credit Cards – How much debt do they have on their credit cards?
-You may be surprised to find out that all that eating out he’s been paying for with his credit card, you will help him pay it back with interest.
+You may be surprised to find out that all that eating out he’s been paying for with his credit card, you will help him pay it back with interest afterward.

 How many credit cards does he have?
 How many is too much?